 A Message from The President

-Thanks to the hard work of many committed professionals, Juvenile Justice Vision 20/20 has successfully completed several publications including a Core Tenets Briefing Book which discusses the foundational concepts of the juvenile courts in Michigan, and a Juvenile Court Funding Briefing Book, which helps educate the reader about the complicated funding of our juvenile courts and the respective programming for youth and families.
-In addition, a team has completed a comprehensive document on the use of risk assessments within the juvenile courts in Michigan; this report exercises academic rigor and is extremely informative for anyone who is interested in the subject.
-In fact, this report has been utilized by several national organizations!
+With sincere appreciation for the hard work of many committed professionals, Juvenile Justice Vision 20/20 has successfully completed several publications posted on this website.
+These publications include a Core Tenets Briefing Book which discusses the foundational concepts of the juvenile courts in Michigan, and a Juvenile Court Funding Briefing Book, that helps educate the reader about the complicated funding mechanisms of the juvenile courts and the respective, court-brokered programs for youth and families.
+In addition, a comprehensive document on the use of evidence-based, criminogenic risk/needs assessments within the juvenile courts in Michigan is posted on the website.
+It has been utilized by several national organizations.
+Although the report needs some updating, it exercises academic rigor and remains extremely informative to anyone who is interested in the subject.

-Everyone interested in juvenile justice is welcome to join this fast paced, proactive organization committed to the overall improvement of juvenile justice in Michigan.
-If you haven’t already joined, please give membership your serious consideration.
+Please give membership in JJV20/20 your serious consideration.
 We would be honored to add you to the collective voice and mission of Juvenile Justice Vision 20/20!